Credit Cards Travel Credit Cards

 Many of these cards offer enhanced earnings in select categories and valuable perks and benefits to cardholders.
 Some Amex cards have no annual fee, while others have annual fees that reach hundreds of dollars.

 Welcome bonuses are a way to quickly earn a massive amount of Membership Rewards points.
-For example, here is the current welcome offer for the Amex Platinum: Earn 80,000 Membership Rewards points after spending $8,000 on purchases on your new card in the first 6 months.
+For example, here is the current welcome offer for the Amex Platinum: Earn 80,000 Membership Rewards points after spending $8,000 on eligible purchases on your new card in the first 6 months.

 Check out our American Express Gold Card review for more details.